Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-06-11-JavaScript_Basic_React_Projects.markdown

 ### 1. ToDo List

 #### What I learned
+- Three dots(...) in JavaScript : is called the Spread Syntax or Spread Operator.
+    - This allows an iterable such as an array expression
+    - ...array => means all elements in an array
 - Do not modify the status directly.
 Use a function that modifies the state; State must always be 'New'!
 - The map function takes all elements of the array and converts them into a new array.
     - If there are six elements in the array, a function is executed six times.